Spinal Cord Associative Plasticity (SCAP)

 Background

-People with cervical SCI have reduced connections in nerve circuits between the brain and the hands.
+• People with cervical SCI have reduced connections in nerve circuits between the brain and the hands.
 Activating spared nerve circuits could be a way to improve recovery.
-Pairing stimulation of two parts of a spared circuit can target modulation more specifically to the intended nerve circuits.

-Note: This is a research study testing for temporary changes in nerve transmission and volitional motor function.
-There is no guarantee of long-term benefit from this study.
-Any benefits seen in this study will be implemented in future studies attempting to augment that effect.
+• Note: This is a research study.
+This study is testing for temporary changes (up to several days) in nerve transmission and hand function.
+If we see temporary changes in this study, then future studies would focus on how to prolong that effect.

 Eligibility Criteria (summary)